 Work in progress

-• Dike reinforcement Lauwersmeer Dike-Vierhuizergat
+• Dyke reinforcement Lauwersmeer dyke-Vierhuizergat

 • Area-specific supervision ‘De Zeven Blokken’ Smilde

-• Area development Southern Westerkwartier
+• Area development Zuidelijk Westerkwartier

 • Water Framework Directive (WFD) measures in Drenthe

-• Northern Drenthe
+• Kop van Drenthe

 In the Kop van Drenthe region, we are working on a water system that adapts to climate change, provides sufficient water, and prevents flooding as much as possible.

-• Land development Veenhuizen
+• Land use Veenhuizen

-In May 2016, a Veenhuizen Land Use Planning Committee was appointed to facilitate land exchanges and mediate in the transfer of infrastructure and engineering structures.
+In May 2016, a Veenhuizen Land Use Planning Committee was appointed to facilitate land exchanges and mediate in the transfer of infrastructure and structures.

 • Measures Runsloot and Stroetenloop

 We are going to improve the Runsloot and Stroetenloop.
-These waterways are part of the Eelderdiep stream system.
+These watercourses are part of the Eelderdiep stream system.
 The aim is to reduce water shortages and desiccation, and to ensure better water quality and greater biodiversity.

-• Growing dike: protecting our coastline
+• Growing dyke: protecting our coastline

 • New Waterworks Zoutkamp